iqiyi/dpvs/doc/faq.md

 Note `--rate` option of `ipvsadm` is not supported.

-It may need write scripts to parse the outputs or integrated with your local admin-system.
+It may need to write scripts to parse the outputs or integrated with your local admin-system.

 <a id="support" />